 Only a family law firm with a deep understanding and active practice in Florida divorce law, estate laws, retirement plans, and Florida tax laws can most properly prepare the legal requirements of an enforceable Florida prenuptial agreement.

-If you are considering marriage and would like to protect your property and assets, schedule an appointment with a Florida prenuptial agreement lawyer at the Kramer Law Firm.
+If you are considering marriage and would like to protect your property and assets, schedule an appointment with a Florida prenuptial agreement lawyer at the New Future Divorce & Family Law Firm.

 If these issues were not addressed in a pre-nuptial agreement, they can also be addressed after marriage, in a Florida post-nuptial agreement.